h15200/notes/go.md

 ```

 - structs are defined at package scope mostly because methods must be declared
 at package scope, so any in-function structs can't have additional methods

+- package level declarations are all compiled before main()

 ## general syntax